Ravindra Wijegunaratne: Naval career

-As Director Naval Operations in 2007, he oversaw the SLN's efforts to halt Sea Tiger arms smuggling, leading to the destruction of what are thought to be the LTTE's four final floating armouries.
+As Director Naval Operations in 2007, he oversaw the SLN's efforts to halt Sea Tiger arms smuggling, leading to the elimination of what are thought to be the LTTE's four final floating armouries.

 He was appointed the Chief of Staff of the Sri Lanka Navy on 7 July 2014, and promoted to Vice Admiral and appointed Commander of the Navy on 11 July 2015.
 On 22 February 2016, President Maithripala Sirisena granted him a six-month service extension as commander.

+On February 1st 2016 contributed to the construction and completion of a temple complex on an isolated mountain in Sri Lanka along with the Chief of Defense Staff, Air Chief Marshal Kolitha Gunathilake, has also provided invaluable support.